Arjuna SathiaseelanCo-Founder & CEO, GAIUS Networks

 of the Internet Research

 Steering Group (IRSG).
 He was in the Access Advisory Panel of the United Nations Foundation's $75 million Digital Impact Alliance (funded by the Melinda and Gates Foundation, USAID and SIDA).
-He was an advisor to AmmbrTech Group focussed on blockchain wireless mesh technology where he guided the group's R&D efforts, Ubuntu Power - a social enterprise focussed on providing affordable off grid energy and Internet to underserved communities and Ensemble- a social business incubator in Democratic
+He is an advisor to Ubuntu Power - a social enterprise focussed on providing affordable off grid energy and Internet to underserved communities and Ensemble- a social business incubator in Democratic

 Republic of Congo.
 He was also in the advisory board of the EU NETCOMMOMS project which has completed.
 He is a member of the Center for Science and Policy (CSaP).
 He is also a member of the Cambridge Big Data initiative as a principal investigator interested in big data for development and understanding the interplay between users, networks and data for development and humanitarian crisis.